ratpack/ratpack/ratpack-manual/src/content/chapters/04-handlers.md

 The [`Handlers`](api/ratpack/handling/Handlers.html) class provides static methods to compose standard types of handlers.

-As an example, the [`Handlers.post(String path, Handler delegate)`](api/ratpack/handling/Handlers.html#post%28java.lang.String%2C%20ratpack.handling.Handler%29) can be used for creating handlers that respond to HTTP POST requests at a certain path.
-It takes a path and a `Handler`, and returns a `Handler`.

 The static methods of this class form the basis of implementing handlers in Ratpack.
 Typically you will want to write a handler that implements business logic and doesn't contain any _routing_ (e.g. request path, request method etc.) logic.
 A final handler is composed from your business logic handler and the static methods of the [`Handlers`](api/ratpack/handling/Handlers.html) class.

 It's worth noting that specifying handlers in a Groovy based Ratpack application is typically a little different.
 In a Groovy application you use a Closure based Domain Specific Language (DSL) to build a composed handler.
-This DSL is provided by the [`Chain`](api/ratpack/groovy/handling/Chain.html) interface of the Groovy module (which extends the interface of the same name in the core module).
+This DSL is provided by the [`Chain`](api/ratpack/groovy/handling/GroovyChain.html) interface of the Groovy module (which extends the interface of the same name in the core module).

 ## The context registry